-Being chosen as Leinster’s Players Player of the Year in early May was another accolade for Ben Te’o, a New Zealander of Samoan extraction who qualifies for England through his mother and also by joining Worcester Warriors this season.
+Being chosen as Leinster’s Players Player of the Year in early May last year was another accolade for Ben Te’o, a New Zealander of Samoan extraction who qualifies for England through his mother and also by joining Worcester Warriors for 2016/17.
 Ben made his debut off the bench against South Africa at Twickenham last November and also played against Fiji and Australia in the weeks that followed.
 His first Test try came on his RBS 6 Nations Championship debut only 98 seconds after he had taken the field against France this February as a replacement for George Ford.
 Ben’s initial start and second try followed in the Italy match three weeks later.

 He had a traumatic start for Leinster when sustaining a broken arm 19 minutes into his debut in the 33-18 win over Edinburgh in August 2014, less than a month after winning the National Rugby League Premiership with South Sydney Rabbitohs.

 A second row forward in the 13-side game, he moved to centre after his switch of codes and went on to play 36 times for the Irish province where he honed his skills alongside Ireland regulars Rob Kearney and Jonathan Sexton before being recruited by the Warriors.